noiselet/noiselet.github.io/_pages/cv.md

 Education
 ======

-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Applied Mathematics, [EAFIT University](https://www.eafit.edu.co/), 2023
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Statistics, [Universidad del Valle](https://www.univalle.edu.co/), 2018

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
-  * GitHub University
+* Sept.
+2025 - Nov.
+2025: Senior Data Scientist
+  * Banco Mundo Mujer
-  * Duties includes: Updates and improvements to template
+  * Duties includes:
-  * Supervisor: The Users

-* Fall 2015: Research Assistant
+    - Methodologies for fitting a behavioral scoring model; Finding  significant variables for such purpose and a workplan for a probability of default model.

+* Jan.
+2025 - Sept.
+2025: Programmer
-  * GitHub University
+  * EAFIT University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub

-* Summer 2015: Research Assistant
+  * Duties included: Rewriting R code as per the Google style guide; Updating legacy code for reproductibility; Training for the Mayoralty's Planning Department on how to use the code.

+* Nov.
+2023 - Nov.
+2024: BI Analyst
+  * Corporación Interactuar
+  * Duties included: Reporting for the sales team consumption and use; Computing and updating the profitability at a sector level; Reporting for the debts collection area.

+* May.
+2023 - Aug.
+2023: Statistical Programmer
-  * GitHub University
+  * EAFIT University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+  * Duties included: fitting binary classification models for attrition in Colombian students at a Elementary School, High School and Technical Institutions level.

 Skills
 ======
-* Skill 1
-* Skill 2
+* Statistical Model and Machine Learning: Classification, Regression, Artificial Neural Networks, Time Series Analysis, Bayesian Methods
-  * Sub-skill 2.1
+* Mathematical Optimization
-  * Sub-skill 2.2
+* Python Programming
-  * Sub-skill 2.3
+* R Programming
-* Skill 3
+* SQL
+* Data Visualization: Power BI, Metabase, Tableau
+* Other Skills: Git, Bash, AWS

 Publications
 ======